 The entire building is redecorated with such attention to detail that you may want to ride it twice to take it all in and be sure to stop by after dark when candles flicker outside.

 Every year in the fall, a bunch of ghosts move into Space Mountain, bringing along a playlist and special effects just for the holiday.
 Aboard a haunted starship, riders navigate through pitch-black space, dodging past glowing projections.
 During the ride, a chorus of screams and ghostly music provide the soundtrack.
 Outside, projections turn the roof into a morphing montage of textures and effects.

 On select nights in September and October, the Disneyland Resort hosts family-friendly Halloween parties.

 Adults can wear costumes to the party; a privilege restricted to the under-14 set the rest of the year.
 Separate admission tickets are required to attend the party, but it's more than worth it.
 Crowd size is limited, which reduces the time you spend standing in line.

 Besides the chance to enjoy the park without so many other people crowding around you, you'll find seasonal things to do and see.
 They include parades, fireworks, and trick-or-treating stations, along with the chance to snap photos with Disney villains.

 Disneyland comes up with sweet treats for every holiday and season.
 These candy apples were on sale in the candy shop window on Main Street USA.

-You can also pick up a pretty inexpensive souvenir at Halloween, especially if you like popcorn.
-The bucket is different every year.
-In the past, it has featured Zero, who is Jack Skellington's faithful ghost dog in Tim Burton's "The Nightmare Before Christmas" and a cute Cinderella's carriage.Continue to 9 of 10 below.
+You can also pick up an inexpensive souvenir at Halloween, especially if you like popcorn.
+Disney creates a new popcorn bucket design every year.
+In the past, it has featured Zero, who is Jack Skellington's faithful ghost dog in Tim Burton's "The Nightmare Before Christmas," and a cute Cinderella's carriage.